‘What makes a world-class spectrometer – one that allows you to push the boundaries of analytical research but not manufacturing capabilities?’

 That’s a question I have been asked and debated at length over many years.
 It was this question we set out to answer at Wasatch Photonics when we designed our new WP-series standard and extended range Raman spectrometers.
 Our goal was to build a product with a robust opto-mechanical design, electronic interfaces that match use cases for academic, industry and OEM’s alike, and – most importantly – the ability to make those precious Raman photons work for you through elegant optical design.
 As such, we have combined our experience and skills with what the market requested to deliver on these goals with our new WP-series Raman spectrometers.
 In the content to follow, you will see the competitive data to support our performance claims, and a little of how we have gone about it.

-Thank you for sharing a little of our excitement in regards this new product – we will have similar stories to tell for our new NIR and fluorescence product lines soon.
+Thank you for sharing a little of our excitement in regards these products – we have similar stories to tell for our NIR and fluorescence product lines.
 We always appreciate your input, so please let me know personally if you have any comments or questions.

 Why Wait?
 Take spectra in <1/10th the time!

 One of the primary advantages of our f/1.3 optical design is high throughput – to our many users, this translates into taking spectroscopic measurements much faster.
 Deploying a high numerical aperture (NA=0.36), low f-number optical design that utilizes our highly transmissive, patented volume phase holographic (VPH) gratings along with scientific grade, high quantum efficiency back-thinned detectors gives the new WP-series spectrometers the ability to capture signal faster than any f/4 spectrometer.